 We are honest, trustworthy, and communicate in a timely and professional manner.
-We also love humor and are just plain fun to work with.
+We also love humor and are just fun to work with.
 All these qualities cause clients to come back to us and celebrities wanting to work with us whenever they can!

-Above: Adrian Brody, Christian Slater and Keanu Reeves at the Toyota Grand Prix of Long Beach Pro-Celebrity Race.
+Above: Adrian Brody, Christian Slater, and Keanu Reeves at the Toyota Grand Prix of Long Beach Pro-Celebrity Race.

 Credit: Rita Tateel of The Celebrity Source

-I read that The Celebrity Source prides itself on making “authentic” matches.
+I read that the Celebrity Source prides itself on making “authentic” matches.
 What does that mean?

-We feel that if a celebrity is attaching their name and/or image to a brand or organization, it’s important that there be a reason apart from money.
-There needs to be authenticity in the connection, something the celebrity sincerely cares about, is touched by, personally utilizes and loves, or is in some way personally connected to.
+We feel that if a celebrity is attaching their name and image to an organization, it’s important that there be a reason apart from money.
+There needs to be authenticity in the connection and something the celebrity sincerely cares about, is touched by, personally utilizes, or is in some way personally connected to.

-Part of what we are hired to do is extensive celebrity research in order to suggest celebrities to our clients who are authentic matches with their brand and values.
+Part of what we are hired to do is extensive celebrity research.
+We want to suggest celebrities to our clients who are authentic matches with their brand and values.

 What is the biggest misconception companies have about hiring celebrities for endorsements?

 Celebrities are too expensive, so they can’t afford to hire one.
 There’s a relatively small percentage at the top of the celebrity ladder that are very costly.
 There are also famous names who are 3rd billing in a cast, retired athletes, and stars of yesteryear who may be incentivized to work for lower fees in the deal is the right fit.